-Request for records from the State of Texas Disability Determination for Social Security Administration should be forwarded to the Student Support Services Department, Records Specialist immediately via email: spedrecordsrequest@fortbendisd.com.
-Often these requests are sent to the campus principal and the request may be delayed if not sent to the Student Support Services Records specialist for timely processing.
+Request for records from the State of Texas Disability Determination for Social Security Administration should be forwarded to the Student Support Services Department, Records Specialist immediately.
+Often these requests are sent to the campus principal and the request may be delayed if not sent to the Student Support Services record specialist for timely processing.